5 New Tech Trends Impacting How Companies Should Approach RFP Responses

 Often, companies write RFPs under the impression that the process is over and done with after they submit a proposal.
 This couldn’t be further from the truth.
 Tracking your RFP responses provides a holistic view of your success and better insight to your sales team.
 It allows you to analyze important data like the time you spend on each proposal and how many bids you win.
 Ultimately, having access to this information can help you better shape your process and invest in RFP technology that’s worthwhile.

-Although some RFP automation tools on the market include RFP tracking as part of their supported features, they are usually limited to simple analytics about your win rate, client behaviors, and team participation.
-To get a more complete picture of your data, Microsoft Excel, Google Sheets, and time tracking software that can compile data charts are all viable options.
-For example, some helpful data to track might include client industry, client location, key dates (proposal due dates, client decision dates, etc.), types of services requested, and bid status.
+Although some RFP automation tools on the market include RFP tracking as part of their supported features, they’re usually limited to simple analytics about your win rate, client behaviors and team participation.
+To get a more complete picture of your data, Microsoft Excel, Google Sheets and time tracking software that can compile data charts are all viable options.
+For example, some helpful data to track might include client industry, client location, key dates (proposal due dates, client decision dates, etc.), types of services requested and bid status.

 Here at The Bid Lab, technology and people work together in harmony to create winning proposals for our clients.
 We understand that it can be difficult to know which automation tools are worth investment and which are wasting your money.
 Our proposal writers and managers can help guide you through the RFP process, using strong project management and tools with proven value.
 Contact us today to see how we can help you achieve your goals!